 Frame thickness and profile

-The division here is also quite conventional but we can consider that up to 22mm thin frames up to 25mm medium and thick above.
+The division here is also relatively conventional, but we can consider that up to 22mm thin frames up to 25mm medium and thick above.

-It should also be remembered that not only the thickness but also the shape of the frame is important - the different feel of the ball will be from a classic frame with a rectangular cross-section and the other from e.g. an elliptical one.
+It should also be remembered that the thickness and the shape of the frame are essential - the different feel of the ball will be from a classic edge with a rectangular cross-section and the other from, e.g. an elliptical one.

 Swing weight